Image 1 of 6

 This example is especially persuasive because the construction details match what serious buyers look for.
 The plating is held in place by hand-driven iron/steel fasteners that are magnetic and naturally rusted—exactly the honest oxidation you expect on an older working object.
 The crown element is a non-magnetic white metal, consistent with period mixed-metal construction and the practical resourcefulness of West African workshops.
 Inside, the story continues: the interior is deeply oxidized with clear hand-tool markings, and the rim shows heavier darkening at the contact points—wear patterns consistent with a mask that was actually handled and worn.

-Masks of this type were worn by initiated male society performers during community ceremonies, appearing as a sanctioned spirit-presence associated with protection, social order, and important public events.
+Masks of this type were worn by initiated male society performers during community ceremonies, serving as a sanctioned spirit presence associated with protection, social order, and important public events.
 When not in use, such masks were typically kept out of sight—stored in a private interior space of a guardian’s or elder’s compound—to preserve their power.

 Visually, the mask is a masterclass in restraint.
 Narrow slit eyes, a firm nose ridge, and a closed mouth create an expression that feels composed rather than theatrical—authority without shouting.
 It’s the kind of object that photographs beautifully, displays elegantly, and still feels like it has a purpose.